Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Viva Villa!
 (1934), 115 minutes, D: Jack Conway, Howard Hawks (uncredited)

 The action-packed, loosely-historical account of Mexico's legendary bandit/hero.
-Pancho Villa (Wallace Beery) begins as a bandit leader in the Mexican hills who steals from the rich and assists the poor.
-He later battles with the Federales in the revolutionary struggle for the Mexican Republic.
-After his victory, he reverts to banditry, but then returns again in triumph to declare himself President of the country, after which he soon retires to his ranch.
-With additional characters including an aristocratic woman Teresa (Fay Wray) who falls in love with him, and an American journalist Johnny Sykes (Stuart Erwin) who helps create the Villa legend.
-Probably Wallace Beery's best screen performance ever.
+Pancho Villa (Wallace Beery) began as a bandit leader in the Mexican hills who stole from the rich and assisted the poor.
+He later battled with the Federales in the revolutionary struggle for the Mexican Republic.
+After his victory, he reverted to banditry, but then returned again in triumph to declare himself President of the country, after which he soon retired to his ranch.
+With additional characters including an aristocratic woman Teresa (Fay Wray) who fell in love with him, and an American journalist Johnny Sykes (Stuart Erwin) who helped to create the Villa legend.
+Probably with Wallace Beery's best screen performance ever.